Growth and nutrition

 During childhood, the need for calories is greater as children are in a period of rapid growth.
 They are more physically active, and have a faster metabolism compared to adults.
 This higher calorie requirement can be met by providing adequate amounts of carbohydrates present in a variety of fruits, vegetables, and various types of grains and cereals.5

 Proteins supply essential amino acids required for building new tissue like muscles, and for repairing wear and tear of older tissues.
-Good quality protein can be obtained from fish, poultry, lean red meat, eggs, dairy products, nuts, dried beans, peas, lentils, and soy foods.5
+Good quality protein can be obtained from fish, poultry, lean red meat, eggs, dairy products, nuts, dried beans, peas, lentils, and soy.5

 Children should consume sufficient quantities of fat, especially essential fatty acids like Docosahexaenoic acid or DHA.

 DHA is required in children for normal functioning of the brain and nervous system.
-It can also improve school performance.
+It also improves school performance.
 DHA can come from fatty fish, eggs, meat, flax seeds, walnuts, soybeans, algae, and seaweed.6,7,8

 However, an excess of fat, especially animal fats, should be avoided.5

-Vitamins are essential for growth, development, normal body functions, and are also important for building and maintaining the immune system.
-Children have a higher requirement of vitamins because of their rapid rate of growth and bone development.9
+Vitamins are essential for growth and development, normal body functions, and for building and maintaining the immune system.

 Dairy products like curd and milk, legumes, and leafy vegetables are sources of calcium.
-Wholemeal bread, breakfast cereals, pulses, beans, peas, dried fruits, fortified cereals, and dark green vegetables, especially broccoli, can supply iron.5,9
+Wholemeal bread, breakfast cereals, pulses, beans, peas, dried fruits, fortified cereals, and dark green vegetables, especially broccoli, contains iron.5,9

-Probiotics are good bacteria which help restore the natural balance of bacteria in the gut when it is disturbed by infections.
+Probiotics are good bacteria which support immune function and prevent harmful bacterial growth in the gut when it is disturbed by infections.
 They can reduce the risk and duration of diarrhoea caused by infections in children.10,11